galaxyproject/training-material/topics/cancer-analysis/tutorials/genome-browser/tutorial.md

 >
 > 2. **Navigate** around the genome by dragging the main panel left and right to move to adjacent regions.
 You can also zoom out if you want to view bigger regions at a time.
 >
 > 3. You can also specify a specific region to jump to.
-Paste `chr1:10200-10800` into the location bar and hit the "Go" button (or press Enter)
+Paste `chr1:10200-10800` into the location bar and hit the "Go" button (or press <kbd>Enter</kbd>)
 >
 >
 >    > <question-title> What do you see? </question-title>